Institutional governance, data ownership, and stakeholders’ engagement, and resource mobilization

 Summary

-Although nearly all LMICs could benefit from an SMSS, implementing one has prerequisites.
-The continuous nature of an SMSS requires a long-term commitment.
-Planning the system to ensure that it will be useful and relevant to addressing the country’s health data needs is essential.
+Although nearly all LMICs could benefit from an SMSS, implementing one can be challenging and requires that several prerequisites are satisfied.
+The continuous nature of an SMSS requires a medium- to long-term commitment and planning.
+Planning the system to ensure that it will be useful and relevant at addressing the country’s health data needs is essential.
 Obtaining buy-in from high level government leadership is an initial step that can greatly facilitate subsequent steps and ensure a successful engagement of all stakeholders.
 In addition, there are important implications related to institutional capacity, feasibility, financial and human resources, and sustainability.
 We outline below key considerations, including deciding on institutional leadership, data ownership, and stakeholders’ engagement.
 Budget and financing considerations are also examined at this stage.

 Institutional Leadership

-Leadership from the government, through a designated government institution isessential to effectively undertake all required steps.
-Strong leadership is required to promote the credibility necessary for data buy-in and use by the government and stakeholders for official statistics.
-Given the goal of data and statistical production, government mandated institutions must be first engaged to discuss the content, scope, and responsibilities.
+Leadership from the government, through a designated government institution, is essential to undertake all required steps and ensure accountability effectively.
+Strong leadership is required to build the credibility needed for government and stakeholders to buy into and use official statistics.
+Furthermore, leadership from a government institution will facilitate linkage or integration with existing government data systems, such as the CRVS or the HMIS, the ability to convene key stakeholders, and to abide by government-established guidelines and rules.
+Given the goal of data and statistical production, government-mandated institutions must be first engaged to discuss the content, scope, and responsibilities.

 In many African countries, national statistical offices have such mandate.
-However, the system’s focus on health indicators and potentially its extension to other areas such as disease surveillance may mean that the health information department within the Ministry of Health can also take the lead, depending on its capacity to successfully undertake continuous heavy national data collection.
+However, the system’s focus on health indicators and potentially its extension to other areas such as disease surveillance may mean that the Ministry of Health should have this mandate instead depending on its capacity to successfully undertake continuous heavy national data collection.
 Many countries have also established national public health institutes that are mandated to conduct health surveillance activities within the country and generate evidence for health-related decision-making.
 These institutes often lead the implementation of sero-surveillance surveys or other national health surveys such as the malaria indicator surveys and the HIV/AIDS surveys.
-Public health institutes or Ministries of Health, can serve as an ideal home institution for the surveillance system, where linkage can be established with other government institutions or departments.
+Public health institutes or ministries of health can serve as an ideal home institution for the surveillance system, where linkage can be established with other government institutions or departments.
 In some cases, partnership between the national institute of statistics, civil registration authorities, and an existing public institute can be established with clear division of labor and leadership to avoid conflicts in the long run.
 An established institutional lead of the SMSS will establish a clear line of accountability for the system.

 Table 1: Example Start-up Fixed Costs for the COMSA/SIS-COVE Project Table 1: Example Start-up Fixed Costs for the COMSA/SIS-COVE Project